dladd/pyFormex/sphinx/tutorial.rst

    A Formex with property numbers drawn as colors.
 From left to right: wireframe, flat, flat (transparent), flatwire (transparent).

-Remark how the flat rendering mode obscures the element numbers.
-We make them reappear by using the transparent mode, which can be toggled with the |button-transparent| button.
+In flat rendering mode, the element numbers may be obscured by the faces.
+In such case, you can make the numbers visible by using the transparent mode, which can be toggled with the |button-transparent| button.

 Adding properties to a Formex is often done with the sole purpose of